vendrhub/vendr-payment-provider-mollie/README.md

 # Vendr Mollie Payment Provider

-Mollie Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Mollie Payment Provider for Vendr, the eCommerce package for Umbraco